tpsolana/tpsolana/README.md

 - **Microsoft Excel**: Completed Intro to Business Analytics which is focusing on teaching the basics of Excel.
 This knowledge was further utilized in my Artificial Intelligence building linear regression models.
 - **HTML/CSS**: Worked on the front-end for my senior capstone project with Habitat for Humanity.
 I did various front-end tasks from redesigning the website to implementing a new nav-bar that would be adaptive to their employees iPads.
 - **Java**: My Java experience comes from an Agile Programming course which taught heavily how to utilize Object Oriented Programming to perfection.
 I completed an array of projects in Java ranging from a simple bowling score calculator to a payroll system.
 While I am not very experienced I have a firm grasp on the fundamentals.
-- **JavaScript**: I was not formerly taught JavaScript however I have had exposure with it in some of my projects.
-I helped implement placing icons on a floor plan with my senior capstone project.
+- **JavaScript**: I have  exposure with JavaScript in some of my projects.
+I implemented placing icons on a floor plan with my senior capstone project, and used it for some backend work on other projects as well.

-**Developer Tools**: Git, VS Code, Visual Studio, PyCharm, IntelliJ, Eclipse, Anchor